 The local cuisine of the Bayou State is far from bland, with rich pasta, hot-to-the-last-bite cajun wraps, spicy mac & cheese, and so on.
 Hurry up; good food can’t wait!

 Start with a ready-made rice and bean meal to make this easy jambalaya recipe in a flash!
-When making jambalaya, good seasoning is essential!
+When making this food starting with “J”, good seasoning is essential!
 You can use ready-made seasoning or create your own cajun seasoning.

 Jambalaya is a delicious rice dish inspired by French, Spanish, and African cuisines.
 Like many cajun meals, it begins with spices, smoky sausage, and extra pepper; and the outcome is a hearty and colorful feast.